aayushi-singhhh/my-cursor/README.md

 **Happy coding with your AI agent! 🚀✨**

-Made with ❤️ by AI Agent Technology
+Made with ❤️ using OpenAI SDK